ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._

+### Frequency and severity of system failures
+- The system should not fail more than 5 days in one year.

+### Disaster recovery possibility
+- Whenever the system fails, there should be no data loss.

 ### Accuracy
 - "The application should implement a brute-force algorithm (…) to determine the contiguous subsequence with maximum sum, for any interval of time registered.
 The implemented algorithm should be analysed in terms of its worst-case time complexity, and it should be compared to a provided benchmark algorithm.” - – In this context, it focus on the results’ accuracy to be provided in order to make the Many Lab’s application performance better.
 It has a different impact in another context, namely in the “Performance” category and even another impact in the “+” category, in the “Implementation” category.